 "With eight million visitors a year Brighton is the original British staycation.
 Its lanes are crammed with independent boutiques and cafes and its famous cobbled beach is home to a host of trendy bars.
 One of the most stylish places to stay is Drakes, a 4 star boutique hotel located on the seafront with breath-taking views across the ocean.
 After a windswept walk along the seafront check out their popular restaurant serving fresh, seasonal fare."

 Information on Drakes Hotel , 43/44 Marine Parade , Brighton

 |No. of bedrooms:||

 |Room rates guide:||

 Credit Cards Accepted: Amex, Delta, Mastercard, Maestro/Switch, Visa

 Child Friendly: Children over 12 welcome (Babies also welcome but not toddler friendly)

 Dog Friendly: No

-Romantic Details: Super-King Feature room with outstanding sea views and free standing bath.
-Entire hotel can be booked for exclusive use weddings and civil ceremonies
+Romantic Details: Super-King Feature room with 7 ft wide hand made bed, outstanding sea views, free standing bath, monsoon wet room & telescope.
+Entire hotel can be booked for exclusive use weddings and or parties

 Smoking Permitted: No